TEACHING EXCHANGE PROGRAM

 The Brazilian Consulate will charge a fee for the study visa.
 Different nationals will be charged different fees, which are equivalent to the ones charged from Brazilians by their countries' consulates in Brazil for similar visas.
 In addition, there will be a registration fee to be paid to the immigration in Brazil of approximately US$100.
 This mandatory registration entitles the foreigner to have free health care.
 We expect the trainee to pay for the consular fees in his country and 50% of the immigration fee in Brazil, while the company (S&K) pays the other 50% in addition to ASBI's fees.

-If you are interested in our program, let me know.
+If you are interested in our program, let us know.
 The application process is quite simple.
-You send me a resume and a photo as an e-mail attachment.
-I will then refer you to Linda Rayner (our former ESL coordinator) or somebody else from our staff for a phone interview, who will also be able to answer many of your questions.
+You send us a resume and a photo as an e-mail attachment.
+We will then refer you to Linda Rayner (our former ESL coordinator) or somebody else from our staff for a phone interview, who will also be able to answer many of your questions.

 If the guest teacher arrives by air, we provide airport pickup from the nearest commercial airport (Porto Alegre), which is 100 miles from Santa Cruz do Sul, where we are.
 If the teacher travels by bus, he/she is expected to arrive at the bus terminal of Santa Cruz.
 There are daily buses from São Paulo to Santa Cruz (a 19-hour journey!) and from Buenos Aires to Porto Alegre (a 20-hour journey).
 There are also comfortable buses running almost every hour between Porto Alegre and Santa Cruz (a 2-hour trip).